 TFSA withdrawal and contributions – How much am I allowed?

 Although we don’t suggest using a TFSA like a chequing account, you can actually make a TFSA withdrawal as often as you want.
-All the money you take out will be tax-free, except in some special circumstances.
+All the money you take out will be tax-free, including free of capital gains tax, except in some special circumstances.

 Why don’t we suggest using your TFSA like a chequing account?

 As we’ll see, the big mistake people make with TFSAs is over-contributing.
 If you’re depositing your paycheque to a TFSA and then paying your mortgage out of it, you’re very quickly going to over-contribute and be penalized by the CRA.

 There’s another reason we would avoid using a TFSA for day-to-day spending: it means you’re not putting that money to work earning a return.
 Instead, you’re developing the habit of spending today what you should be saving for tomorrow.
 That could become dangerous in the long-term.